wingedrhino/DistroSetup/DistroAgnostic/README.md

 Run `sudo systemctl --now enable ufw.service ` to enable UFW; `gufw` => GUI.

+Run `./firewall-setup.sh` for getting some of my defaults in-place.

 See [here](https://serverfault.com/questions/468907/ufw-blocking-apt) for how to setup a sane default for UFW.